Interactions-Nexus/Nexus-Wiki/dao/amendment.md

 title: Amendment
 description:
 published: true
-date: 2022-10-19T13:47:20.497Z
+date: 2022-10-19T16:13:06.304Z
 tags:
 editor: markdown
 dateCreated: 2022-10-19T13:47:20.497Z
 ---

-# DAO Amendment Proposal
+# DAO Amendment

-Please use the following protocol to suggest amendments to the architecture.
+Please follow the outlined procedure below to suggest amendments to the DAO architecture.
 This should help clean up the suggestions and focus them towards solutions, that require some forethought and peer review before being ratified.

 Send your completed proposals to the Jury members, so suggestions can be included in the constitution as it is ratified.